I’ve officially dived into the magical land of audiobooks, and I compiled a list of the best audiobooks narrated by the authors.

 Yes, I’m listing Jenny twice.
 She is a phenomenal writer, y’all.
 You have to listen to her reading her work.
 You just have to.
 It will make your week.

-Tina Fey just might be every woman’s spirit animal.
+Tina Fey just might be every woman’s soul sister.
 Hearing her share her life from little Greek girl to Hollywood power player will make you laugh, and encourage you to learn.
 Plus, the jokes shared in this gold mine of an audiobook will have your sides hurting.

-Jen’s voice brings her book to life, as she talks about the finding grace for ourselves and others, in a time when it’s almost impossible to do.
+Jen’s voice brings her book to life, as she talks about finding grace for ourselves and others, in a time when it’s almost impossible to do.
 Also, you will never hear the phrase “for the love” pronounced any other way after listening to Jen say it throughout the book.
-If you need a pick-me-up, listen to For The Love.
+If you need a pick-me-up, listen to this reading.

 The audiobook version is so much more heartfelt now that Carrie has passed away, and it’s just as funny as it’s always been.
 Carrie shares intimate and hilarious outtakes from her own life, as well as the lives of her parents, and their equally famous friends.
 Plus, it’s Carrie Fisher swearing at you through your headphones.
 Who wouldn’t want to experience that?